 Student's Tourism Idea Won £10,000 Seed Funding

-Programs at Wittenborg University of Applied Sciences are designed to create strong-minded, business-savvy and entrepreneurial individuals.
+Programs at WUAS are designed to create strong-minded, business-savvy and entrepreneurial individuals.
 The programs build capabilities to shape new ideas and infuse future-ready skills.

 Some of Wittenborg's students are already on the entrepreneurial path and are framing their start-up ideas.
 A good example is Pahal Nopani from India, who is a Master of Sciences student in International Tourism Management.
 She joined Wittenborg in October 2018.